section-engineering-education/engineering-education/content/articles/uploading-deleting-and-downloading-images-uploaded-to-sanity/index.md

 ### Introduction
-[Sanity.io](https://sanity.io/) is a structured content platform that uses the Content Lake database to store different types of data uploaded to their platform.
+[Sanity.io](https://sanity.io/) is a structured content platform that uses the Content Lake database to store different data uploaded to its platform.

 You can use sanity.io in two ways:
 - As a Content Management System (CMS), the administrator usually has all the permissions, e.g., managing text, images, and any other type of information.